By Jenessa Connor

 1. Pay attention to what and when you eat

 Most people know to skip junk in favor of healthy foods, but nutrient timing is also important.
-After a workout, aim to consume 20-30 grams of protein (drinking a LADDER protein shake in an easy way to hit that goal) within a couple of hours of exercising to help your body repair and rebuild muscle tissue.
+After a workout, aim to consume 20 to 30 grams of protein (drinking a LADDER protein shake in an easy way to hit that goal) within a couple of hours of exercising to help your body repair and rebuild muscle tissue.

 2. Prioritize sleep